dkuroczko/elasticsearch/README.md

 Requirements
 ------------

-Logstash need a JVM.
+Elasticsearch need a JVM.
 For your peace this role include an installation of OpenJDK.

 Role Variables
 --------------